Irish language outside Ireland: Britain

 The Gaelic Revival in Ireland at the turn of the 20th century led to formation of branches of the Gaelic League abroad, including British cities.
 There were three branches of the Gaelic League in Glasgow by 1902 and a branch was also founded in Manchester.

-In the aftermath of the Second World War there were a large number of Irish working in Britain in the construction industry, rebuilding the cities destroyed by Luftwaffe bombs, and as nurses.
+In the aftermath of the Second World War there were a large number of Irish working in Britain as construction workers, rebuilding destroyed cities, and as nurses.
 Many of them, both in provincial towns and in London, were from the Gaeltachtaí, and Irish was commonly heard on building sites, in Irish pubs, and in dance halls.

-While rebuilding the bombed damaged cities of postwar Britain, Dónall Mac Amhlaigh, a native of Barna, County Galway, kept an Irish-language diary, which he published as, Dialann Deoraí.
+While rebuilding the bombed damaged cities of postwar Britain, Dónall Mac Amhlaigh, a native of Barna, Connemara, kept an Irish-language diary, which he published as, Dialann Deoraí.
 It was translated into English by Valentine Iremonger and published in 1964 under the title An Irish Navvy: The Diary of an Exile.

+The Irish language scene in Great Britain is equally important due to their influence upon Brian Stowell, one of the driving forces behind the ongoing Manx Gaelic language and literary revival.
+While living in Liverpool, Stowell attended Irish language classes arranged by Conradh na Gaeilge, as he felt that they were "the next best thing to Manx."
+Stowell ultimately became fluent in Irish and taught classes in the language in Liverpool, although not without difficulty during the Troubles:And when the troubles came in Northern Ireland it was a bit difficult because people threatened the office in Liverpool about the class in Irish and it was....well they had to laugh in the end because I said, 'Change the name to Celtic Studies,' and they did that and they made other threats because they thought that was the football club Celtic in Glasgow.
+Stowell eventually used his experience learning and teaching Irish to translate the Irish language course Buntús Cainte into Manx, which became Bunneydys for the Manx language learning community.